charlie-bit/go-chat-server/README.md

+# Chat Socket
+this is a chat example using Golang with socket.io

+# How to run

-# chat_socket
+# Consequent
-A simple chat socket